junxit/us-congress-bills-113/metadata.md

 - 2014-11-13 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 584.
 - 2014-12-03 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6305-6306; text as passed Senate: CR S6306)
 - 2014-12-03 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6305-6306; text as passed Senate: CR S6306)
+- 2014-12-04 — Message on Senate action sent to the House.
+- 2014-12-04 — Received in the House.
+- 2014-12-04 — Referred to the House Committee on Oversight and Government Reform.